Did you ever think you would be unable to finish your first novel?

 This is a thorny question, because good writing does not equal good ideas.
 I can appreciate quality prose regardless of genre, but the value of that prose is bound to the topic it supports or the story it creates.
 In that regard, I don’t think it deserves equal respect.
 A great story with decent writing is more valuable than a boring story with perfect writing.

 As far as the genres themselves, I have never been a fan of romance or inspirational fiction.
 Nothing against the authors or readers, I just find zero appeal in those stories.
-In fact, I poked fun at speculative romance in Sparkle Pirate, the third Max and the Multiverse short (which you can now get for FREE).
+In fact, I poked fun at speculative romance in Sparkle Pirate, the third Max and the Multiverse short.

 Which genre of book do you think should be most adopted for kids in school?